Total TimePrep: 30 min. + rising Bake: 20 min.

 - Turn onto a lightly floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning once to grease top.
-Cover and refrigerate for at least 2 hours or overnight.
+Cover and refrigerate overnight.

-- Line two baking sheets with foil and grease well; set aside.
+- Line 2 baking sheets with parchment; set aside.
 Punch dough down.
 Turn onto a lightly floured surface; divide in half.
-Roll each portion into a 14-in. x 7-in. rectangle.
+Roll each portion into a 14x7-in. rectangle.
 Spread cherries over dough to within 1/2 in. of edges.
 Combine the flour, brown sugar and pecans; sprinkle over cherries.